Family:

 12. I imagine the birds have got the seeds.
 Later I saw a few people using nets to collect these, and they sell these as food when the seeds are still young and sweet.

 The next day (Aug 3rd) I realized that the other side of the pond had more flowers…they have white ones and red ones. about 2 times larger too.
-I tried to shoot more Aug 4th around 7 am, but it appears bees were slowing down around 7:20.
+I tried to shoot more on Aug 4th around 7 am, but it appears bees were slowing down around 7:20.
 I wanted to get that special one with 10-20 bees on one single flower!
 But I was leaving Aug 5th around 6 am for my 8 am flight. so this means I had to get up at 5 am next day, which I did.
 It was still dark at 5 am.
-I waited till 5:30 and did 30 min shooting and got many shots with bees swarming on single flowers.
+I waited till 5:30 and did a 30 min shooting and got many shots with bees swarming on single flowers.

 13. This one has at least 12 bees.
 I had to use flash because it was still too dark with ISO 100.